Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 The callback for a D-Bus signal handler on this level is any callable of signature `void(sdbus::Signal signal)`.
 The one and only parameter `signal` is the incoming signal message.
 We need to deserialize arguments from it, and then we can do our business logic with it.

-> **_Tip_:** There's also an overload of `registerSignalHandler()` with `request_slot_t` tag which returns a `Slot` object.
+> **_Tip_:** There's also an overload of `registerSignalHandler()` with `return_slot_t` tag which returns a `Slot` object.
 The slot is a simple RAII-based handle of the subscription.
 As long as you keep the slot object, the signal subscription is active.
 When you let go of the object, the signal handler is automatically unregistered.
 This gives you finer control over the lifetime of signal subscription.

 Subsequently, we invoke two RPC calls to object's `concatenate()` method.
 We create a method call message by invoking proxy's `createMethodCall()`.
 We serialize method input arguments into it, and make a synchronous call via proxy's `callMethod()`.
 As a return value we get the reply message as soon as it arrives.
 We deserialize return values from that message, and further use it in our program.
 The second `concatenate()` RPC call is done with invalid arguments, so we get a D-Bus error reply from the service, which as we can see is manifested via `sdbus::Error` exception being thrown.